§ 8501 Purpose of subchapter.

 b.
 Pays a reasonable fee as set by the Superintendent, payable to the Delaware State Police;

 (3) The Office of Defense Services when requesting information about an individual for whom the Office of Defense Services is attorney of record.

 (b) Upon application, the Bureau shall, based on the availability of resources and priorities set by the Superintendent of State Police, furnish information pertaining to the identification and criminal history of any person or persons of whom the Bureau has a record, provided that the requesting agency or individual submits to a reasonable procedure established by standards set forth by the Superintendent of the State Police to identify the person whose record is sought.
-These provisions shall apply to the dissemination of criminal history record information to:
+These provisions shall apply to the dissemination of criminal history record information to all of the following:

 (1) Individuals and public bodies for any purpose authorized by Delaware state statute or executive order, court rule or decision or order.

 (2) Individuals and agencies pursuant to a specific agreement with a criminal justice agency to provide services required for the administration of criminal justice pursuant to that agreement.
-Said agreement shall embody a user agreement as prescribed in § 8514 of this title;
+Said agreement shall embody an agency agreement as prescribed in § 8611 of this title.

-(3) Individuals and agencies for the express purpose of research, evaluative or statistical activities pursuant to a specific agreement with a criminal justice agency.
-Said agency shall embody a user agreement as prescribed in § 8514 of this title;
+(3) Individuals and agencies for the express purpose of research, evaluative, or statistical activities pursuant to a specific agreement with a criminal justice agency.
+Said agreement shall embody an agency agreement as prescribed in 8611 of this title.

 (4) Individuals and agencies for purposes of international travel.